mnot/I-D/rfc5988bis/draft.md

 ## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14,
-{{RFC2119}}, as scoped to those conformance targets.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, {{RFC2119}}, as scoped to those conformance targets.

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC7230}}, including the
  #rule, and explicitly includes the following rules from it: quoted-string, token, SP (space),